darshilvasoya/WorkAtlas/README.md

 - Auto scrape new entries weekly
 - Search by tags, keywords, or services
 - Admin panel to moderate listings

+Created by Darshil Vasoya,
+for reach-out : workmail.darsh@gmail.com

 >>>>>>> 2ba7a70c36aa554b1011ac767052d120b2ef71a8